Shopify/js-buy-sdk/README.md

 <summary>Why is the JS Buy SDK being deprecated?</summary>

-We know the important role the JS Buy SDK library played in allowing merchants to create e-commerce experiences.
+We know the important role the JS Buy SDK library played in allowing merchants to create ecommerce experiences.
 When it was first released in 2016, our main priority was to provide quick and easy ways to interact with our GraphQL APIs.
 However, over the years, a lot has changed and the SDK is no longer the optimal client to fully leverage all of Shopify capabilities.

 </details>